nicolasdelfino/react-metro/README.md

 > A tiny configurable wrapper for animating dom elements as they mount or unmount

-* Optional hooks for binding methods to sequence end and start.
+* Optional hooks for binding to mount / unmount sequence complete.
 * Comes with a simple fade animation but everything can be overriden by providing a custom animationsMap

 #### Codesandbox demo